-Members utilizing a vehicle for any purpose other than their normally assigned duties or normal vehicle assignment (e.g., transportation to training, community event) shall first notify the Shift Sergeant or other supervisor.
+Members utilizing a vehicle for any purpose other than their normally assigned duties or normal vehicle assignment (e.g., transportation to training, community event) shall first notify the Shift Sergeant or other supervisor or other supervisor.
 A notation will be made in the Passdown Log indicating the member's name, vehicle number, and reason for use.